kamloicc/durable-money/README.md

   add real lines.
 Async messaging avoids the 2PC coordinator, but the "parking lot" is operational code someone has to write and maintain.
-- Module 5 is durable and resilient by design *with* fewer lines than module 4: Temporal persists workflow state, retries activities, and drives Saga compensation — the bookkeeping that DLQ-based recovery requires lives in the SDK, not in application code.

 ## License